krishan05530/NotesCreate/README.md

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

-## Why localStorage + key naming
+🧠 Why localStorage and Key Naming

-Localstorage is a simple,that store the data and  persists data even after a page refresh.
+Localstorage is a simple,that allow the application to store the data directly in user browser and  persists data even after a page refresh.
 Perfect for this note-taking app because it doesn't require a backend server. have to store in the localstorage by using .setItem method , passing key and JSON.stringfy(value)
 Example: